Working with Video Data¶

 Note

-The unit tests will only be compiled if the WITH_TESTS=ON
+The unit tests will only be compiled if the WITH_TESTS=ON option

 is specified when running CMake.

-Run the following commands from the build/tests
+Run the following commands from the build/tests folder to cover the unit

 tests.